agnescameron/underbelly-index/recipes/README.md

 This repository contains:

-* A scraped dataset of meatball recipes and the

-In
+* Different scripts for scraping recipes
+* Schema generated for the scraped data using FOODON ontology
+* Graph database (Neo4j) that satisfies the schema created.

 ### External Recipe Datasets